CloudCompare/CloudComPy/README.md

 This project is a draft of what could be a Python module to interface to CloudCompare, of equivalent level to the command mode of CloudCompare.

-There are still few features available in this prototype, the idea is to collect feedback from interested users to guide future developments.
+There are still missing features in this prototype, the idea is to collect feedback from interested users to guide future developments.

 Here is an example of a Python script: